 Both bills contained a provision allowing persons who are adversely affected to request review by the Oregon Supreme Court within 60 days after the effective date of the Acts.

-On behalf of the PERS Coalition and its members, we have filed a challenge to those parts of the bills that we believe violate our clients’ rights.
+On behalf of the PERS Coalition and its members, we filed a challenge to those parts of the bills that we believed violated our clients’ rights.

 How to get more information on PERS issues:

 Due to the large number of PERS participants impacted by PERS litigation, we can’t respond to individual questions about PERS issues or about how current litigation may impact individual rights.

 We’ve listed some ways for you to get more information here:

 If you are or were a union member and you have questions or concerns regarding PERS litigation, we recommend you contact your union representative, even if your union is not a member of the PERS Coalition.

 If you are retired, many unions have active retiree groups that may be able to provide information.
 Links to many unions and additional PERS information can be found on the web.

 If you were not a union member during your employment, you may want to consider contacting Oregon PERS Retirees, Inc. (OPRI), a group of non-union retirees who have formed this organization to protect their rights.
 You can find information about OPRI at www.opri.org.

 You will find more information about PERS and the current litigation here: http://www.oregoned.org/stay-informed/retirement-security/pers-resources#

 Finally and most importantly, if you have questions about your individual rights or need legal advice regarding these changes to PERS we strongly urge you to contact an attorney who can review your personal issues and circumstances and provide advice about your legal rights.
 This general PERS litigation information does not, nor is it intended to, provide you individual legal advice.